Can You Overwater Coral Bells?

 Check the plant for rot on the stem and roots.
 If rot is present, clean it off with a sharp knife or cut off any rotten parts.

 If the roots are completely rotted and the rot has spread to the stem, there is nothing to do but take cuttings.
-Cut off the parts of the stem that are not rotten and immerse them in clean seedling soil.
+Cut off the parts of the stem that are not rotten and root them in clean seedling soil.

 How to avoid overwatering